cjr35/tango/spec/file-types/tango.md

 `expr` is any valid Tango expression which evaluates to a range.
 `state` is the name of one of the states defined in the project's .tangoh file.
-`in` is a ternary keyword operator.
-It takes a range followed by a state as its left operands, and a neighborhood defined as its right operand.
-It
+`in` is a ternary keyword operator which is used to determine whether the current rule should be applied.
+`neighborhood` is the name of a neighborhood defined
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbODU2MzAyMzQwLDM0MjgwNTkwXX0=
+eyJoaXN0b3J5IjpbMTA4NTQ5NDA1MSwzNDI4MDU5MF19
 -->